-Impact Mitigation Measures Residual Impacts Rule 11-18 are potentially significant. program; ground filter elements; install explosion rupture panels; remove dusts from filters prior to replacing filters; perform hot work away from collectors; do not use power tools in areas with high dust concentrations; and ensure adherence to applicable NFPA standards. be less than significant following mitigation.
+Impact Mitigation Measures Residual Impacts emissions of ROG, NOx, PM10 and PM2.5 that would be less than significant.
+TAC emissions associated with implementation of Rule 11-18 are expected to be less than significant.
+None Required Potential TAC emissions under Rule 11-18 are less than significant.
+Greenhouse Gas Emissions Air pollution control technologies that would most likely be implemented under Rule 11-18 could generate GHG emission impacts that would be considered significant.
+None identified but some GHG emissions may be offset under the AB32 Cap and Trade Program.
+GHG emissions are expected to remain significant under Rule 11-18.
+Ha zards and Hazardous Materia ls Fire or explosion impacts from the use of baghouses under Rule 11-18 are potentially significant.
+Mitigation measures include a comprehensive dust control program; ground filter elements; install explosion rupture panels; remove dusts from filters prior to replacing filters; perform hot work away from collectors; do not use power tools in areas with high dust concentrations; and ensure adherence to applicable NFPA standards.
+Hazards impacts from the use of baghouses are expected to be less than significant following mitigation.
 Fire or explosion impacts from the use of dry ESPs under Rule 11-18 are potentially significant.
 Mitigation measures include using CO sensors; digital electronic controls; covering wires with shrouds; and conduct routine inspections.
 Hazards associated with the use of dry ESPs are expected to be less than significant following mitigation.
-Transportation and use of hazardous materials in WGSs are expected to remain less than significant under Rule 11-18.
-None Required Transportation and use of hazardous materials would remain less than significant. l· Hydrology and Water Quality The potential water demand created by the need for new air pollution control equipment, particularly refinery wet gas scrubbers, would result in a significant impact on water demand associated with Rule 11-18.
+Transportation and use of hazardous materials in WGSs are expected to remain less than significant under Rule 11- 18.
+None Required Transportation and use of hazardous materials would remain less than significant.
+H lydrology and Water Quality The potential water demand created by the need for new air pollution control equipment, particularly refinery wet gas scrubbers, would result in a significant impact on water demand associated with Rule 11-18.
 Mitigation measures include the requirement to use recycled water, if available.
 Water demand impacts are expected to remain significant as the use of reclaimed water cannot be assured under Rule 11-18.
 Wastewater generated from the installation of air pollution control equipment to comply with Rule 11-18 is not expected to exceed any applicable water quality significance thresholds.
 Therefore, no wastewater impacts are expected.
 None required.
 Wastewater impacts are expected to remain less than significant.